 Enter your email below to upgrade your marketing.

-Estimated time to read: 1 minute 40 seconds Read Online New around here?
+Estimated time to read: 1 minute 33 seconds Read Online New around here?
 Every Thursday I send you 1 proven marketing upgrade + 3 ideas to implement it (backed by real-world examples).
 Subscribe here.
 Hey, it's Bobby.
-Some marketing upgrades are bigger and more strategic, like a Story Trove.
-Others are smaller and more tactical, like today's upgrade.
-Don't overlook these smaller changes.
-Because the gap between page visitor and page reader is a chasm that your marketing must bridge.
-And...
+After a hiatus I'm back with an upgrade worth your attention.
+I've noticed too many businesses ignore this.
+Especially with marketing teams and budgets stretched thin.
+But that's a mistake.
+Applying this upgrade is a simple way to punch above your weight as a smaller brand.
+1...